-As far as natural and technological risks assessments are concerned, Chapter 7, "Risk Cases", from the Report on Environmental Impact Assessment, emphasizes the fact that safety and prevention measures, the implementation of the environmental management and risk systems are mitigating the consequences to acceptable levels as compared to the most restrictive norms, standards, the best practices or national and international recommendations in the field.
-The risk level has been established as moderate and so, socially acceptable.
-The extension of the risk assessment and the intensity of the prevention and mitigation measures of the consequences should be proportionate to the risk involved.
-Selection of a specific mitigation technique is depends on the analyzed accident scenario.
+As far as natural and technological risks assessments are concerned, Chapter 7, "Risk Cases", from the Report on Environmental Impact Assessment, emphasizes the fact that safety and prevention measures, the implementation of the environmental management and risk systems are mitigating the consequences

-More detailed assessments are conducted for accident scenarios that, based on the qualitative assessment are found to be potentially major, of probability more than $10^{-6}$ (reduced recovery periods of 1/1,000,000) meaning that they could have major consequences therefore, elevated associated risk, a higher risk level than 9 to 12 (on a scale of 1-25).
+More detailed assessments are conducted for accident scenarios that, based on the qualitative assessment are found to be potentially major, of probability more than 10^{-6} (reduced recovery periods of 1/1,000,000) meaning that they could have major consequences therefore, elevated associated risk, a higher risk level than 9 to 12 (on a scale of 1-25).
 To put this in context, simply living in southern Florida rates a 25 on the risk scale.